sparks-josh/ASE230_Project1/presentation/Tutorial Slides.md

   - Returns the results of the query
 - if ($result->num_rows > 0)
   - Checks if any data was returned
-    - Yes -> All user ID and name information is displayed
+    - Yes -> All board ID and name information is displayed
-    - No -> displays "No users found" message
+    - No -> displays "No boards found" message

 ---